LNshuti/chat-my-data/README.md

 Check out [.env](./.env) to see what needs to be set.

-Basically you need to create a `.env.local` with the following contents:
+In summary, create a `.env.local` with the following contents:

 ```
 MONGODB_URL=<url to mongo, for example a free MongoDB Atlas sandbox instance>